cma5/cma5/README.md

 - 👋 Hi, I’m @cma5
 - 👀 I’m interested in making music and programming all sorts of stuff
-- 🌱 I’m currently Go
-- 📫 How to reach me: hello@cma5.com

 <!---
 cma5/cma5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.